SamadiPour/Payment-App-TestTask/README.md

-# Payment App TestTask
+# Payment App - TestTask

-This is a technical task given by [Tappter](https://www.tappter.com/) for the flutter application developer position.
+This is a Flutter application as a technical task for the developer position given by [Tappter](https://www.tappter.com/).

-### Given Desing
+### Given Design
 ![image](https://user-images.githubusercontent.com/24422125/115130959-43f1c500-a009-11eb-94f1-cf88da1ac639.png)

 ### Actual Implementation